-How to iterate and display nested categories or content structures in a template?
+How to traverse and display nested categories or content structures in a template?

-In website operations, we often need to build complex and well-structured content, such as multi-level classification navigation, product tree structure, or nested display of related articles under categories.AnQiCMS (AnQiCMS) makes it simple and efficient to traverse and display these nested structures in templates, thanks to its flexible template engine and rich tag features.
+In website operation, we often need to build complex and hierarchical content structures, such as multi-level classification navigation, product tree structure, or nested display of related articles under categories.AnQiCMS (AnQiCMS) relies on its flexible template engine and rich tag functions, making it simple and efficient to traverse and display these nested structures in templates.

-In AnqiCMS template,{% for item in items %}the structure is the core of traversing list data.
-Each loop,itemVariables will point to an element in the list, you can access its internal data byitem.属性名.
-For example, when iterating over a categorized list,itemMay represent a category object, you can accessitem.Title(Category title),item.Link(Category link) etc.
+In AnqiCMS templates,{% for item in items %}The structure is the core of traversing list data.
+Each loop,itemthe variable will point to an element in the list, and you can useitem.属性名Access its internal data in the formitemMay represent a category object, you can accessitem.TitleCategory Title,item.Link(Category link) etc.

-At the same time,{% if 条件 %}Tags allow you to conditionally render based on the specific state of data, which is particularly useful when dealing with nested structures, such as determining if a category has subcategories.
-If the traversed list may be empty, you can also use{% empty %}Provide an alternative display for cases without content.
+At the same time,{% if 条件 %}Tags allow you to conditionally render based on the specific state of the data, which is particularly useful when dealing with nested structures, such as determining if a category has subcategories.
+If the traversed list may be empty, you can also use{% empty %}Labels to provide alternative display when there is no content.

-AnQi CMS providescategoryListTag to get category data.
-The key to displaying nested categories lies in cleverly utilizingparentIdparameters and the category object itself.HasChildrenproperties.
+AnQi CMS providescategoryListLabels to obtain category data.
+The key to displaying nested categories lies in巧妙地利用parentIdParameters and the category object itselfHasChildrenProperty.

 Firstly, you can get the top-level category list: